agama-project/agama-project.github.io/docs/user/unattended/working-with-profiles.md

 # Working with profiles

 To start an unattended installation, you just need to tell Agama where to find the profile, usually through the `inst.auto` boot option.
-In an ideal work, Agama should get the profile and perform the installation without your intervention.
+In an ideal world, Agama should get the profile and perform the installation without your intervention.

 However, getting your profile right is not always easy.
 For that reason, it might be interesting to